ConYel/my_site_two/README.md

 Oppressors can tyrannize only when they achieve a standing army, an enslaved press, and a disarmed populace.
 ― James Madison

+You have power over your mind - not outside events.
+Realize this, and you will find strength.
+― Marcus Aurelius